mos9527/Foundation/DOCS.md

 [Foundation](https://github.com/mos9527/Foundation/) is a work-in-progress cross-platform rendering framework/renderer.

-Foundation includes three bespoke renderers - The Progressive Path Tracer `PPT` *based* on [Physically Based Rendering:From Theory To Implementation](https://www.pbr-book.org/), a Continuous LOD Meshlet (Nanite-like) Rasterizer `RASTER`, and a Real-time Pathtracer `RTPT`
+Foundation includes three bespoke renderers:
+- The Progressive Path Tracer `PPT` *based* on [Physically Based Rendering:From Theory To Implementation](https://www.pbr-book.org/)
+- The Continuous LOD Meshlet (Nanite-like) Rasterizer `RASTER`
+- And the Real-time Pathtracer `RTPT` providing dynamic path-traced global illumination in real-time.

 Please note that the Path Tracer is not a faithful recreation of PBRT - however heavily referenced against, with outputs extensively verified against results from [Blender Cycles](https://projects.blender.org/blender/cycles/) et al. `PT` outputs can be considered reference in this context.